-Students leaving school early must have a written note or email from a parent/guardian stating the reason and time for dismissal.
-Phone calls will not be accepted as a means of dismissal.
-If a student does not have a note, a parent/guardian must pick them up.
-Early dismissals will be excused for the same reasons as absences.
+Students who are leaving school early without a parent must have a written note or email from a parent or guardian explaining when and why they must leave.
+A phone call will not be accepted as a means of dismissing a student early from school.
+If a student does not have a note, a parent/guardian will have to come pick up the student.
+Early dismissals will be excused for the same reasons outlined above for excused absences.